submariner-io/submariner-website/src/content/deployment/subctl/_index.en.md

 The `benchmark throughput` command runs a throughput benchmark test between two specified clusters or within a single cluster.
 It deploys a Pod to run the [iperf](https://iperf.fr/) tool and logs the output to the console.
-When running `benchmark throughput` command, two type of tests will be issued:
+When running `benchmark throughput`, two types of tests will be executed:

 * Pod to Pod - where both Pods are scheduled on Gateway nodes
 * Pod to Pod - where both Pods are scheduled on non-Gateway nodes